Tuesday, July 16, 2024

 Book review: Field Guide to North American Flycatchers

 This past May I saw the Olive-sided Flycatcher twice, two weeks apart and at the same place, for the first time in many years.
 Unfortunately, I didn't hear it vocalize; one of the most memorable vocalizations amongst North American birds.
 I put Greater Pewee's vocalization in this same category.
 Unmistakable and memorable.
-Not so difficult as Empidonax flycatchers, but they are also covered in the book.
+Not as difficult as Empidonax flycatchers, but they are also covered in the book.
 No matter where flycatchers fall on your list of favorite birds, whenever possible we all like to be correct with our identifications.

 Saturday, July 13, 2024